 Cracked Teeth & Crowns

-Don't let the pain when chewing or biting get worse
+Don’t ignore pain when chewing or biting

 Cracked Teeth